-The input and output 3-pin XLR auxiliary connections are for supplying additional balanced audio into and receiving balanced audio from the base station.
-The output auxiliary connection only interfaces to intercom B. However, there is an internal switch to control the routing of the input auxiliary audio.
-See the "Internal Auxiliary Input Routing Switch" section of this manual.
+The input and output 3-pin auxiliary connections are for supplying additional balanced audio into and receiving balanced audio from the base station.
 The input and output auxiliary audio is global.
-This means the input auxiliary audio is placed on the base local headset, beltpack(s), headsets, and any wired intercom system interfaced to the base station.
-The intercom channel(s) the input auxiliary audio is placed on depends on the position of the input routing switch.
+This means the input and output auxiliary audio is placed on the base local headset, beltpack(s) headsets and any wired intercom system interfaced to the base station.

-The output auxiliary audio is also taken from the intercom B base local headset, beltpack(s), headsets, and any wired intercom connected to the base station.
 A modification document is available from Clear-Com for those who wish to modify the base station so that auxiliary input audio is heard only locally; base local headset and beltpack(s) headsets.